QueensCoder/typescript-workshop/READ.md

 need to use npx to use parcel because it is not globally installed

 files that export classes should be have uppercase first letter

+type definition files maybe required for some imports

+some packages require you to install an @types/{packagename}
+in order for the package to work with ts

+default exports are discouraged in the TS community